Pharrell Williams will be Louis Vuitton's next male artistic director - ExBulletin

 Pharrell Williams will be Louis Vuitton’s next male artistic director

-(CNN) – American musician, record producer and designer Pharrell Williams will succeed Virgil Abloh as Louis Vuitton’s menswear creative director, according to a statement from the French luxury fashion house on Tuesday.
+American musician, record producer and designer Pharrell Williams will succeed Virgil Abloh as men’s artistic director of Louis Vuitton, according to a statement released by the French luxury fashion house on Tuesday.

 The appointment is effective immediately and his first collection will debut in June during Men’s Fashion Week in Paris.

-“I am pleased to welcome Pharrell home, following our collaborations in 2004 and 2008 for Louis Vuitton, as our new men’s creative director,” said Pietro Beccari, President and CEO of Louis Vuitton in a statement. .
+“I am pleased to welcome Pharrell home, following our 2004 and 2008 collaborations for Louis Vuitton, as our new men’s creative director,” Louis Vuitton CEO Pietro Beccari said in a statement.
 “His creative vision beyond fashion will undoubtedly lead Louis Vuitton to a very exciting new chapter.”

 The news comes just over a year after Abloh died in November 2021, aged 41, following a private battle with cancer.